philamp/jellygrail/README.md

 - I'm not responsible of any illegal use.
 - Use at your own risks.
 - I'm not a professional developer.
-- This does not included any torrent indexer search or RD downloader.
+- This does not include any torrent indexer search or RD downloader.
 - ⚠️ File Deletion in the virtual folder actually deletes the corresponding files of the underlying file-system.

 # 📥️ Installation